-The Eastern Cape is know for it’s scenic diversity and adventure.
+The Eastern Cape is known for it’s scenic diversity and adventure.
 It is packed with raw beauty ranging from lush forests to arid dessert with exciting experiences in each region.

 The Eastern cape offers malaria free game-viewing and stunning scenery.
 The temperate climate and gently undulating hills lend themselves to game viewing.
 With fewer trees obscuring sightings, no malaria, and better vantage points, it is easy to see why.
 There is a choice of game lodges to suit everyone from honeymoon couples to families.
 Groups of friends or family parties can enjoy some of the smaller safari lodges on an exclusive basis.

 - Malaria-free safaris

 - Long sandy beaches at Kenton, Port St Alfred and St Francis Bay

 - Family safaris & kid’s activities at many Eastern Cape game lodges

 - Majestic Karoo scenery with superb star-gazing & cheetah sightings